Tech, tactics ramp up pressure on militant groups

 With Britain deploying surface to air missiles, fighter jets and warships around London ahead of the Olympic Games, the threat of devastating attacks on Western nations has not gone away -- and few believe it can ever be eliminated.

 But in the decade since the attacks on New York and Washington killed nearly 3,000, much has changed.
-Quietly, many of the tactics adopted by governments have made it much harder for large, complex organizations such as al Qaeda to operate.
+Quietly, many of the tactics adopted by governments have made it much harder for large, complex organisations such as Al Qaeda to operate.

-By the time Navy Seals killed bin Laden in his Pakistan compound, security experts say it appears the al Qaeda leader had much less direct control over the militant group that he had in the pre-2001 era or even the early years that followed.
+By the time U.S. Navy Seals killed bin Laden in his Pakistan compound, security experts say it appears the Al Qaeda leader had much less direct control over the militant group that he had in the pre-2001 era or even the early years that followed.

-A selection of letters written by bin Laden and released by the United States on Thursday showed the al Qaeda leader himself worrying over the future of his organization, his lack of control and the difficulty of transferring money.
+A selection of letters written by bin Laden and released by the United States on Thursday showed the Al Qaeda leader himself worrying over the future of his organisation, his lack of control and the difficulty of transferring money.

 But it is not just Islamist militant networks that have suffered.
 A range of other groups, from Sri Lanka's Tamil Tigers to Colombia's FARC to Basque separatists ETA have all effectively found themselves becoming collateral damage.